PrefDisco: Benchmarking Proactive Personalized Reasoning: Discussion and Future Work

 \section{Discussion and Future Work}

-We introduce personalized reasoning as a fundamental capability for human-facing AI systems, requiring models to adapt their cognitive processes based on discovered user preferences rather than merely personalizing response presentation.
+We introduce personalized reasoning as a fundamental capability for human-facing AI systems, requiring models to proactively adapt their cognitive processes based on discovered user preferences rather than merely style-transforming response presentation.
 Our evaluation reveals systematic failures across frontier models: 29.0\% of personalization attempts perform worse than generic responses, with mathematical reasoning showing universal degradation while social reasoning maintains robustness.
 These domain-specific patterns persist even when controlling for question quantity, indicating that current architectures face fundamental incompatibilities between preference processing and formal reasoning rather than strategic questioning deficiencies.

 \methodname establishes personalized reasoning as a measurable research frontier through a scalable evaluation methodology that transforms any static benchmark into an interactive personalization assessment.
 Unlike existing approaches that assume known preferences or evaluate static consistency, our framework operationalizes both preference discovery and reasoning adaptation in realistic cold-start scenarios.
 The methodology's generalizability across diverse task domains provides a systematic foundation for evaluating and developing adaptive AI systems.
 Our findings reveal critical limitations in current language models.
 The positive correlation between questioning volume and alignment quality demonstrates that extensive interaction improves personalization, yet models ask only 1.48 questions on average despite 5-turn allowances.
 More importantly, the persistent accuracy degradation under personalization constraints indicates cognitive costs in processing user preferences simultaneously with task solving.
 This suggests that personalized reasoning requires dedicated research efforts rather than emerging from general language understanding improvements.

 Future research directions include analyzing attribute-specific alignment patterns to identify model biases, leveraging the multi-dimensional reward structure for reinforcement learning, and investigating cross-task preference transfer.
 The framework provides a technical foundation for developing AI systems that can adapt to individual users in education, healthcare, and technical domains where personalized interaction is critical for effective deployment.